ElizabethBrooks/NFCDSWorkshop_BioinformaticsPipelineDataAnalysis/_episodes/02-DataCollectionPreparation.md

 > ~~~
 {: .solution}

-**_Advanced Analysis_**
+### Coding Challenge - Data Collection for Advanced Statisticl Analysis

-The following steps can be done to retrieve additional data to be able to complete more advanced statistical analyses later.
+The following alternative steps 4 and 5 can be done to retrieve additional data to be able to complete more advanced statistical analyses later.

+**_Step 4 - Advanced Analysis_**

-4. Retrieve the total accession list for the study, which has the SRA accession numbers for all of the samples.
+Retrieve the total accession list for the study, which has the SRA accession numbers for all of the samples.

 > ## Solution - Advanced Task 4
 >